77it/GitSvnSync/README.md

-The "lib" directory contains Powershell libraries written by me to work with Git/Svn repositories.
+The "code\lib" directory contains Powershell libraries written by me to work with Git/Svn repositories.

+The "sample repos directory contains Git and Subversion repositories (working copy, bare repository, detached head repository <for Git>) already initialized and connected.